cityofaustin/atd-knack-code/How to Update This Repo.md

 6. Choose the option "Create a new branch for this commit"...

-7. Give the new branch a meaningfull name, then click "Propose File Change"
+7. Give the new branch a meaningful name, then click "Propose File Change"

 8. On the next screen, confirm your pull request by clicking the green "Create Pull Request" button.